BaconErie/lectures/lectures/html-advanced.md

 # Example SEO Head

-OpenGraph (og) is primarily used to control the appearance of your content on messaging and social media platforms (typically embeds).
-Having a descriptive image drives traffic to your site!
+OpenGraph (og): control the embeds on messaging and social media platforms.
+Descriptive image ==> More clicks

 ```html{12-19}
 <head>